 - fresh cilantro (optional)

 Pasta.
-Cook spaghetti according to package instructions in salted water to al dente.
+Cook spaghetti in a large pot according to package directions in generously salted water just to al dente.
 Drain the pasta and set aside.

 Ultimate Cheese Layer.
-As the pasta cooks, mix together sour cream, cream cheese, 1 cup of Colby Jack cheese and 1 tablespoon of the taco seasoning to create the dreamy ultimate center layer that sets this recipe apart!
+As the pasta cooks, mix together sour cream, cream cheese, 1 cup of Colby Jack cheese and 1 tablespoon of the taco seasoning to create the dreamy ultimate center layer.

 Taco Meat Sauce.
 Brown the ground beef with diced bell pepper, onion and garlic to make your easy meat sauce.
 Drain any excess fat and return to stove top.
-Add tomatoes and green chiles and tomato paste, along with the rest of the taco seasoning.
+Add canned tomatoes & green chiles (undrained) and tomato paste, along the rest of the taco seasoning.
 Mix together and fold in the beans and corn.

 Bake.
 Bake for 30 minutes in a preheated oven until the cheese begins to melt and lightly brown.